quarkly/developer-docs/docs/getting-started.md

 8. Press `Ctrl` + `S` or `⌘ (Cmd)` + `S` for MacOS to save the changes.

 Congrats!
 You've created your first component on Quarkly.
-Now close the code editor, go to the Adding panel, and drag your new component from the list to the page.
+Now close the Code Editor, go to the Adding panel, and drag your new component from the list to the page.
 Check how it works in the preview mode (the "eye" icon in the upper right corner).

 Learn more about the structure, component properties, overrides, and much more in the following sections of the documentation.